Risk-Team/CAVAanalytics/README.md

 A conda environment will follow

+## Framework to work with climate data amd other netCDF files

+cavaR makes it easier to work with a large number of climate or impact model simulations (netCDF files) and perform meaningful analysis.
+The idea behind cavaR is to first load the data and then work with the output of the load_data with other functions.
+More examples below

 ### Loading example data

 cavaR simplifies and standardize how to load multiple climate models or other netcdf files (e.g impact models from ISIMIP).
 To automatically load CORDEX-CORE simulations (RCM RegCM4-7), specify path.to.rcps="CORDEX-CORE" and the domain of interest (e.g "AFR-22").
 To automatically load the W5E5 dataset, specify path.obs="W5E5".